top of page

 He Removed Our Transgressions

 God's forgiveness is complete and total.
-David says in Psalm 103:12 that
+David says in Psalm 103:12 that:

 "As far as the east is from the west, So far has He removed our transgressions from us."

-If we feel condemned over past sins that we have sought forgiveness for, that condemnation is not coming from God but from our enemy, Satan.
-How can we have peace in our soul if we constantly feel condemned?
-We cannot.
 Those voices in our head that tell us we are worthless and ask, "How could God possibly really forgive YOU?" are Satan's way of robbing us of our joy.
 Satan is telling us, like he did Eve, "Did God really say..."
 Satan wants us to doubt God's forgiveness.
+We need to embrace God's forgiveness for a peaceful heart.

 Forgive As You Are Forgiven

-In Matthew chapter 18 our Lord tells Peter that we should forgive seventy times seven if our brother sins against us.
+In Matthew chapter 18, our Lord tells Peter that we should forgive seventy times seven if our brother sins against us.
 This means we should always be willing to forgive just as God our Father is willing to forgive our sin.
 Jesus goes on in chapter 18 to relate a parable of a man who had been forgiven much who then goes out and shows no forgiveness to someone who had done him wrong.
 This man, who showed no forgiveness to others as was shown to him, will pay a heavy price.

+Do you remember what Jesus says when he taught us to pray?
+In Matthew 6:12, our Lord says to pray for forgiveness as we forgive "our debtors."
+In Matthew 6:14, Jesus says, if we forgive people of their trespasses, then God our Father will also forgive us.
 As a true Christian we show Christ's love to others by being willing to forgive their sins against us as our Lord has forgiven us.

 Don't Doubt Your Forgiveness